Ugandan police official says opposition MP was not arrested on arrival at airport

-KAMPALA (Reuters) - Ugandan opposition politician Robert Kyagulanyi was escorted by police to his home after arriving back in the country on Thursday but he was not under arrest, a police official said.
+KAMPALA, Sept 20 (Reuters) - Ugandan opposition politcian Robert Kyagulanyi was escorted by police to his home after arriving back in the country on Thursday but he was not under arrest, a police official said.

 The official, who was not authorized to speak on the record, told Reuters that Kyagulanyi, a prominent critic of President Yoweri Museveni, was “just being taken home”.